 I wouldn’t expect a quick payback, since most of the “savings” will go toward keeping your bedrooms warmer (and cooler in the summer) rather than cutting back on fuel usage.
 In fact, it may take well over 10 years to recoup your money based on simple payback (total cost/annual savings).

-If you have been jacking up the thermostat on the second floor to warm the bedrooms, then you will have a faster payback.
-There are a lot of variables to consider in this type of calculation, so it is never more than a best guess.
+If you have been turning up the thermostat on the second floor to warm the bedrooms, then you will have a faster payback.
+There are a lot of variables to consider in this type of calculation, so it is never more than an educated guess.